rgksugan/knowledge/3-resources/books/The Making of a Manager.md

 > There’s no cruelty like waiting and telling people late in their careers that they don’t belong.

+> Your own boss should be one of your best sources of learning.

+> When I started to see 1:1s with my manager as an opportunity for focused learning, I got so much more out of it.

 ## Contents
 Five conditions that increase a team’s odds of success.
 * having a real team (one with clear boundaries and stable membership)